 The ruins of the Chapel of St Knut, on the Gråborg side of Borg, consist of a nave, choir, and apse.
 The chapel was built in the late twelfth century and abandoned in the sixteenth century.
 A medieval altarpiece from the chapel is now in the church in Algutsrum.
 The chapel, which was dedicated to Canute, the patron saint of Denmark, was used by everyone living in Borg and Gråborg.

 Open to visitors all year.

-The ruins of Gråborg and the Chapel of St Knut, Borg’s meadowland, the middle pasture with its old meadow, the wildflower-rich wooded meadow used for hay, the old working smithy, and the windmill, a typical Öland post mill.
+The ringfort of Gråborg and the ruins Chapel of St Knut, Borg’s meadowland, the middle pasture with its old meadow, the wildflower-rich wooded meadow used for hay, the old working smithy, and the windmill, a typical Öland post mill.

 There is a grassy picnic area surrounded by birch and hazel.

-There are three waymarked paths around Borg and its meadows.
+There are two waymarked paths around Borg and its meadows.
 For a longer walk take the path to Jordtorpsåsen nature reserve (4 km), or the winding path to Ismantorp Fortress (16 km).